SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSTicketCategoryList/NSTicketCategoryList.md

 so.topic: reference
 ---

-TicketCategory is used for setting ticket categories, and can be user defined
+NSTicketCategory is used for setting ticket categories, and can be user defined